historic-trails/website/sites/fort-larned-national-historic-site.md

 From Coates's perspective, Hancock's speeches during the meeting were patronizing and arrogant.
 His goal was to intimidate the chiefs into following their former treaties - treaties that were unfair, unjust, and promised reparations for the crimes of white settlers that never came, and Hancock ignored Tall Bull's response, instead insisting on holding a meeting in their village. [^Coates58]

 The following morning, his expedition set out to march on the Cheyenne village, about 35 miles west of Fort Larned.
 About 10 miles before reaching the village, they ran into a group of Cheyenne warriors who proposed that they meet the following day, promising to gather up other local tribes' chieftans as well.
 Hancock accepted, and continued marching his troops forward until they stopped and made camp within a few hundred yards of the village.
-The sight of army soldiers frightened the villagers, especially since they had heard the story of the Sand Creek Massacre, and they fled as fast as they could, abandoning almost all of their posessions.
-During the night, a small group of soldiers, including Custer and Coates, went down to the village to investigate, and reported that the village was deserted.[^Coates62]
+The sight of army soldiers frightened the villagers, especially since they had heard the story of the Sand Creek Massacre, and they fled as fast as they could, abandoning almost all of their posessions.[^Coates62]

 The next morning, Custer and his men were tasked with hunting down the villagers, and with that, Hancock declared that it would "now be war against the Cheyenne and Sioux between the Arkansas and the Platte."[^Coates74] Shortly afterwards, he ordered the Cheyenne village to be burned to the ground.